oxidecomputer/terraform-provider-oxide/docs/resources/oxide_disk.md

 !> This resource currently only provides create, read and delete actions.
 Once update endpoints have been added to the API, that functionality will be added here as well.

+!> Disks cannot be deleted while attached to instances.
+Please detach or delete associated instances before attempting to delete.

 ## Example Usage

 ```hcl